jluo1875/Network-Intrusion-Detection-System/README.md

 Detections are printed to stdout as individual JSON objects, one per line.

-The format of a single detection is as follows.
+The format of a single detection is below.
 ```json
 {
     "tv_sec": 1600890293,           # Packet timestamp seconds (since UNIX epoch)